-The FCA best practice guidelines on vulnerability (July 2020) has intensified its expectation on PIMFA member firms to accurately assess whether they are treating vulnerable consumers fairly.
+The FCA best practice guidance on vulnerability (July 2020) has intensified expectations on PIMFA member firms to accurately assess whether they are treating vulnerable consumers fairly.
 The FCA interim CEO Chris Woolard commented that whilst they “see many examples of good practice” they are “aware of cases where vulnerability is either not considered by firms or positively exploited for gain” before warning firms that the FCA “will not hesitate to step in where others do not.”

-The regulators recent announcement alongside the updated Financial Live Survey is a reminder to PIMFA member firms to not just review and update their policy on vulnerability but build a vulnerable-centric approach framework that improves the way your firm handles customer vulnerability.
+The regulator’s recent announcement alongside the updated Financial Lives Survey is a reminder to PIMFA member firms to not just review and update their policy on vulnerability but build a vulnerable-centric approach framework that improves the way firms handle customer vulnerability.

 By attending this live online learning session, you will learn how to:

-• Interpret what the FCA latest guidance on vulnerability means for your firm.
+• Interpret what the FCA’s latest guidance on vulnerability means for your firm

 • Grasp the full extent of your regulatory obligations on vulnerability in light of COVID-19

-• Critique, review and audit your approach to vulnerability measuring how well they serve vulnerable clients
+• Critique, review and audit your approach to vulnerability measuring how well you serve vulnerable clients

 Meet your Trainer: